Amerta Movement: History

-Amerta movement practice was first developed by Javanese movement artist Suprapto (Prapto) Suryodarmo in the 1970s.
+Amerta movement practice was first developed by Javanese movement artist Suprapto (Prapto) Suryodarmo (1945 - 29 December 2019) in the 1970s.
 In 1974 he created Wayang Buddha (The Buddha's Puppet).
 In 1986, he founded the Padepokan Lemah Putih where Amerta movement is now taught in Java.

 Principles and applications

 Suryodarmo’s Amerta movement work draws on his perception of our relationship with the environment and the natural world, focusing on the body in movement in the environment.
 From its Buddhist roots, Amerta movement teaches ways to lessen our sense of identification in life and movement.
 It suggests that the ‘moving self’ is, in fact, a multiplicity of changing selves in a constantly changing environment - an idea that has been recently developed in the theory of eco-somatics.

 Usually, according to Suryodarmo, we are in the condition that we are alone and we just see nature.
 Through moving we can reintegrate parts of our self and become a part of our environment.

 Rather than being simply an approach to improvisation, Amerta movement is a practice that cultivates an attitude towards life.
 Suryodarmo and other trained Amerta movement practitioners use their own body movement as a means of sensing or diagnosing what is evolving in a person’s movement, life and relationships or in the interaction between people from different cultures.

-Over time, students of Amerta movement can be seen to become increasingly adept at moving in ways that derive from their developing relationship to inner and outer experience.
-They also to learn to move with a clear recognition of a number of essential ‘lenses’:
+Over time, students of Amerta movement can be seen to become adept at moving in ways that derive from their developing relationship to inner and outer experience.
+They also learn to move with a recognition of a number of essential ‘lenses’: